gabrivoy/NamedEntityRecognition/README.md

 python -m pytests
 ```

 To execute all of them.
+From there, you can just watch tem execute and (hopefully) pass!